Microservices

 type: service

-the following score-cart.yaml file, which describes the cart containerized application exposed via a DNS that queries different other applications on each request:
+The following score-cart.yaml file, which describes the cart containerized application exposed via a DNS that queries different other applications on each request:

 apiVersion: score.dev/v1b1